presciencelabs/tabitha-targets/database/README.md

 ### Interacting with the database

-> `--local` only operates on the local copy, removing that option will interact with the deployed database
+> `--local` only operates on the local copy and is the default in wrangler v3.33.0+
+> `--remote` operates on the remote database

-`wrangler d1 execute Targets.YYYY-MM-DD --local --file=./Targets.YYYY-MM-DD.tabitha.sqlite.sql`
+`wrangler d1 execute Targets.YYYY-MM-DD --file=./Targets.YYYY-MM-DD.tabitha.sqlite.sql`

-`wrangler d1 execute Targets.YYYY-MM-DD --local --command="select count(*) from English"`
+`wrangler d1 execute Targets.YYYY-MM-DD --command="select count(*) from English"`